sudipmandal/deepin-ext-cal-sync/readme.md

 Execute *deepin-ext-cal-sync* program either from terminal or by double clicking.

 ### Note:
-*Currently the program does not run periodically automatically and needs to be run manually to sync the calendars everytime.*
+*Currently the program does not run periodically on its own and needs to be run manually to sync the calendars everytime.*

 ## Current System Calendar Limitations
 The following are limitations of the system calendar (dde-calendar) in Deepin v20 beta and are not limitations of the sync program.